share this post

 • Spread the brownie batter into the prepared 8 x 8-inch square pan.

-• When the brownies are cooked, cool them down in the pan for about 20 minutes at room temperature or near an opened window.
+• When the brownies are cooked, let them cool down in the pan for about 20 minutes at room temperature or near an open window.

 • Pull the parchment paper to easily unmold your brownies without breaking them.
 Place the brownies on a square plate, place another plate on top, and flip them over.
 Peel the parchment paper and let the brownies fully cool down before adding the frosting.